Kingdom of Kongo: Kongo under the House of Kinlaza

-After waging a second war against his cousins, Nimi a Lukeni and Nkanga a Lukeni, Alvaro V was killed, and replaced by Alvaro VI in 1636, initiating the House of Kinlaza's rule over Kongo.
-Following his death in 1641, Alvaro VI's brother took over, and was crowned Garcia II.
-The former House of Nsundi was consolidated with their House of Kwilu rivals as the Kimpanzu lineage of the dead Alvaro V.
+After waging a second war against his cousins, Álvaro VI and Garcia II, Álvaro V was killed, and replaced by Álvaro VI in 1636, initiating the House of Kinlaza's rule over Kongo.
+Following his death in 1641, Álvaro VI's brother took over, and was crowned Garcia II.
+The former House of Nsundi was consolidated with their House of Kwilu rivals as the Kimpanzu lineage of the dead Álvaro V.

 Garcia II took the throne on the eve of several crises.
-One of his rivals, Daniel da Silva (who probably received the patronage of the Daniel da Silva who was killed by Garcia II while defending Alvaro IV), managed to secure the County of Soyo and used it as a base against Garcia II for the whole of his reign.
+One of his rivals, Daniel da Silva (who probably received the patronage of the Daniel da Silva who was killed by Garcia II while defending Álvaro IV), managed to secure the County of Soyo and used it as a base against Garcia II for the whole of his reign.
 As a result, Garcia II was prevented from completely consolidating his authority.
 Another problem facing King Garcia II was a rebellion in the Dembos region, which also threatened his authority.
 Lastly, there was the agreement made by Pedro II in 1622, promising Kongo's support to the Dutch in an offensive to oust Portugal from Luanda.